Mabel Effiom

-Mabel Effiom (born 10 June 1995) is a Nigerian professional football player.
-She is a midfielder for club BIIK Kazygurt.
+Mabel Effiom (born 10 June 1995) is a Nigerian professional footballer who plays as a midfielder for Kazakhstani club BIIK Kazygurt.

 Youth career

 She was scouted at age 14 by the Nigerian club Rivers Angels F.C.
 Effiom played for the Rivers Angels F.C.
-Academy 2009-2012 (Port Harcourt, Nigeria).
+Academy 2009–2012 (Port Harcourt, Nigeria).

 Professional career

 Effiom began her professional career in 2012 with the Academy Club.